 Home ownership amendment

-- Up to £59 off with our Which?
-Wills offer*
+- Up to £59 off with our Which? offer*

-- Can be completed online from the comfort of your own home
+- Wills can be completed online from the comfort of your own home

-- Range of services means you can tailor your package to suit you
+- Range of services means you can tailor your wills package to suit you

 - Wills are checked by specialists that are supervised by a solicitor, regulated by the Solicitors Regulation Authority (SRA)

-- Which?
-Wills documents are legally binding once they've been printed, signed and witnessed
+- Which? documents are legally binding once they've been printed, signed and witnessed

-- May not be suitable for complex arrangements that include charity gifts and trusts
+- Wills may not be suitable for complex arrangements that include charity gifts and trusts

 - There may be cheaper alternatives for those that require a simple Single or Mirror Will

-Which?
-Wills scores 4.4 out of 5.0 on the independent customer review site Trustpilot, rating it as 'Excellent'.
+Which? scores 3.9 out of 5.0 on the independent customer review site Trustpilot, rating it as 'Great'.
 Many of the positive reviews state that the service is straightforward and lots of those have commented on the review service, saying that it is worthwhile and reassuring.
 Of the negative reviews, some experienced technical difficulties due to the browser they were using and a small number of people were unhappy with the customer support provided.

-Which?
-Wills also go a little further by offering a premium service that will print, bind and deliver your Will to your door.
-Farewill on the other hand offers a funeral package, a service that isn't offered by Which?
-Wills.
+Which? also go a little further by offering a premium service that will print, bind and deliver your Will to your door.
+Farewill on the other hand offers a funeral package, a service that isn't offered by Which?.
 Find out more about Farewill in our 'Farewill review'.

 Do you need a will?